odellus/18f.gsa.gov/_posts/2015-03-18-sunshine-week-extractive-industries-transparency-initiative-event.md

 ## What is EITI?

 The federal government earns revenue from resources like coal, natural gas, and oil extracted out of public lands.
-For example, in 2013 more than $9.8 billion dollars were earned from active natural resource leases on Federal land.
+For example, in 2013, more than $9.8 billion dollars were earned from active natural resource leases on federal land.
 In the ten previous years, $127.4 billion was earned in resource revenues from the extractive industries.
-The [international initiative is a group of 48 countries,](https://eiti.org) including the US, dedicated to opening up information about revenues from these industries by establishing a global standard to promote openness and accountability in extractives management.
+The [international initiative is a group of 48 countries,](https://eiti.org) including the United States, dedicated to opening up information about revenues from these industries by establishing a global standard to promote openness and accountability in extractives management.
 It seeks to strengthen government and company systems,